diegotorres03/web-components-repository/docs/step-by-step.md

    ...
 ```

-And lastly, lets log every route change in the console.
+And lastly, lets log every route change in the console:
 ```html
    ...
    </app-modal>